 Clyde is ready for Power Up!
 At WPI this past weekend, Clyde ended qualification matches in 5th place.
-We were selected by the 3rd place Alliance TJ(Squared) Oh yeah! and our third selection was the Terror Bots!
-We ended the day, taking home a blue banner!
-We made a great alliance and worked very well together.
-Clyde preformed consistently throughout both days of competition, and the team was awarded the Quality Award, which celebrates robustness in concept and fabrication.
+We were selected by the 3rd place Alliance TJ(Squared) and the Terror Bots!
+We ended the day in first place and taking home a blue banner and the Quality Award, which celebrates robustness in concept and fabrication!

 Lexi Little Fridge

 Winner - Mainely Spirit

 We also built an off-season robot "Long Bob".
 Click here to learn more about him!

 Innovation in Control-Pine Tree District

 Innovation in Control-UNH